a11yproject/a11yproject.com/_posts/2013-01-14-aria-landmark-roles.md

   <dt>banner</dt>
   <dd>
     <p>
-      Typically the “header” of your page, containing the name of the site/application along with other globally available content.
+      Typically the primary “header” of your page, containing the name of the site/application along with other globally available content.
+It MUST be scoped to the `body` element, and not within another sectioning element, or the <code>main</code> of the document.
     </p>
   </dd>
   <dt>search</dt>
   <dd>
     <p>
       Use on the primary search form.
 Often, but not always, found within a `banner`.
+If you have multiple <code>search</code> landmarks in a document it would be good to provide them with unique accessible names to indicate how they differ.
     </p>
   </dd>
   <dt>main</dt>